-"Even though ... the radioactive contamination of Rongelap Island is considered perfectly safe for human habitation, the levels of activity are higher than those found in other inhabited locations in the world.
-The habitation of these people on the island will afford most valuable ecological radiation data on human beings."
+"Even though ... the radioactive contamination of Rongelap Island is considered perfectly safe for human higher than those found in other inhabited locations in the world.
+The habitation of these people on the island will afford most valuable ecological radiation data on human peings.